 Berlin has a rich history of creative and scientific discovery, including the work of Rudolf Virchow, who coined the term zoonosis, and Robert Koch and Ferdinand Julius Cohn, who co-founded modern bacteriology.
 It has also been subjected to outbreaks of epidemics and viruses, such as influenza, which have shaped the city.

-As part of Contagious Cities, multimedia artist Sybille Neumeyer has created an artistic walk that traces stories of influenza, pandemics and viruses in and around Berlin’s Museum für Naturkunde.
+As part of Contagious Cities, multimedia artist Sybille Neumeyer created an artistic walk that traced stories of influenza, pandemics and viruses in and around Berlin’s Museum für Naturkunde.

-In dialogue with scientists and experts, she explores the many ‘voices’ of viruses, by searching for and listening to both living and inanimate agents.
-On her narrative cartography, she draws together historical, cultural, medical and social events.
+In dialogue with scientists and experts, she explored the many ‘voices’ of viruses, by searching for and listening to both living and inanimate agents.
+On her narrative cartography, she drew together historical, cultural, medical and social events.

 Contagious Cities is a collaborative exploration of microbes, migration and the metropolis.